Arthur-Milchior/anki-tex-as-image/README.md

 * setFields

 ## TODO
-### Save TeX in tag
-Save original tex in html image tag.
-So that if the bug I consider above occurs, tex can be taken back.

 ### Replace by TeX code when clicking on image
 Currently, as soon as field is selected, LaTeX code come back.
 It may be better to do this change when we click on image.
 I'll see when I